Surviving a Season of Unfairness-

 However, I consider my life worth nothing to me; my only aim is to finish the race and complete the task the Lord Jesus has given me—the task of testifying to the good news of God’s grace~ Acts 20:24 NIV

 This last week I happened upon a social media post from a friend who is not a Christian.
-In fact, this person is loud and proud about not being a Christian.
-This particular friend frequently posts things critical of Christianity.
+Truth-be-told, my friend is loud and proud about not being a Christian.
+This person frequently posts things critical of Christianity.
 Occasionally their posts are annoyingly insightful.

 This was one of those posts.